topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 $ cd C:\images
 ```

-2. Enter **.\fwdn.bat** command to start the download.
+2. Enter **.\fwdn.bat** command to start the firmware download.
 The “fwdn.bat” is an executable file that automatically downloads firmware by using FWDN V8.

 ```
 .\fwdn.bat